Sheila Heti: Acting and theater

-Heti was an actress as a child, and as a teenager appeared in shows directed by Hillar Liitoja, the founder and artistic director of the experimental DNA Theatre.
+Heti was an actress as a child and as a teenager appeared in shows directed by Hillar Liitoja, the founder and artistic director of the experimental DNA Theatre.

-She appears in Margaux Williamson's 2010 film, Teenager Hamlet, and plays Lenore Doolan in Leanne Shapton's book, Important Artifacts and Personal Property from the Collection of Lenore Doolan and Harold Morris, including Books, Street Fashion, and Jewelry.
+She appears in Margaux Williamson's 2010 film Teenager Hamlet and plays Lenore Doolan from Leanne Shapton's book Important Artifacts and Personal Property from the Collection of Lenore Doolan and Harold Morris, including Books, Street Fashion, and Jewelry.
 In November 2013, Jordan Tannahill directed Heti's play All Our Happy Days Are Stupid at Toronto's Videofag.
 It was remounted in February 2015 at The Kitchen in New York.
-Heti's decade-long struggle to write the play is a primary plot element in her novel How Should a Person Be?
+Her decade-long struggle to write the play is a primary plot element in her novel How Should a Person Be?

 Books

 The Middle Stories

 Heti's first book, The Middle Stories, a collection of thirty short stories, was published by House of Anansi in Canada in 2001 when she was twenty-four.
-It was subsequently published by McSweeney's in the United States in 2002.
-It has been translated into German, French, Spanish and Dutch.
+It was published by McSweeney's in the United States in 2002.
+It has been translated into German, French, Spanish, and Dutch.